bezhermoso/bezhermoso.github.io/app/_til/fuzzy-find-all-the-things.md

 Another quick, illustrative example: `vim $(find . | fzf)`: fuzzy-find among the files in the current working directory and edit it in Vim.

-> These example are here more for illustrating the nature of `fzf`, and by no means bug-free.
+> These examples are here more for illustrating the nature of `fzf`, and by no means bug-free.
 See [`fzf`](https://github.com/junegunn/fzf), especially the the [various Examples sections](https://github.com/junegunn/fzf/wiki/Examples), to see
 > full-fledged, battle-hardened implementations of similar functionality.
 >
 > If you are using `ctrlp.vim`, `command-t` or similar Vim plugins, check out [`fzf.vim`](https://github.com/junegunn/fzf.vim).